pingidentity/pingidentity-cdr-sandbox/docs/README.md

     ./build-all.sh
     ```

-1. Copy the cdr.env.template file to cdr.env
+1. Navigate to ~/projects/cdr/docker-compose and copy the cdr.env.template file to cdr.env

     ```sh
     cp \